Muhsin Ibrahim

 instance, I was in India for two years.
 I saw how Indian and Afghan Muslims,

-who even look at us as less Muslims, conventionally handshake and hug, and
+who even look at us as less Muslims, conventionally shake hands and hug, and

 here in Nigeria.
 But this is not how we are, and cannot be, in sha Allah.